Restart Your Business with BV

 Companies and public authorities with facilities open to the public need to demonstrate to their customers and users the implementation of the required protective measures.
 Companies in the industrial, construction and services sectors need to be able to protect their employees when they are back at work, whether on site or in their offices.

-Our geographical presence in 140 countries and unrivalled experience in certification processes is a considerable asset as it enables us to provide companies, public authorities and society as a whole with our services and our in-depth knowledge of local specificities and regulations."
+Our geographical presence in 140 countries and unrivalled experience in certification processes are considerable assets as they enable us to provide companies, public authorities and society as a whole with our services and our in-depth knowledge of local specificities and regulations."

 "Restart Your Business with BV" has been developed in collaboration with a range of experts and stakeholders.
 Bureau Veritas' objectives are to: